 - SIPOC, Process map, Value Stream Map

-- Review operating procedures or manuals
+- Review operating procedures or manuals.

 - Finally, all the team members must have an overall understanding of the process.

-Sanity check, you mapped the right process!
+Don’t forget to do a final confidence check that you mapped the right process!
 It’s easy to go overboard.

 SIPOC is a high-level process mapping tool to help visualize a process and its influences.
 In other words, it is a useful tool that depicts how a process serves the customer and summarizes the inputs and outputs of a process in a visual format.

-The acronym for SIPOC stands for Supplier, Input, Process, Output, and customer.
+The acronym for SIPOC stands for Supplier, Input, Process, Output, and Customer.